autocontracts/permissioned-blocks/whitepaper.md

 Current peer-to-peer file sharing protocols such as [BitTorrent](https://en.wikipedia.org/wiki/BitTorrent), are permissionless protocols.
 By design, there is no central control governing how content is shared between nodes in the network.
 However, the combination of peer-to-peer file sharing and smart contract technology opens the possibility for new products and services to be developed.

-Using smart contract technology, we can add another integation layer on top of peer-to-peer file sharing protocols that governs how the content is distributed, whilst retaining the same benefits of having a distributed architecture.
+Using smart contract technology, we can add another integration layer on top of peer-to-peer file sharing protocols that governs how the content is distributed, whilst retaining the same benefits of having a distributed architecture.
 Benefits such as:
 - No dependency on a central point of control that may charge service fees.
 - Higher data throughput as demand increases.
 - It is a low cost, self-sustaining network.
 No need for server farms.